Blokyk/ebpf-tunnel/README.md

 (as long as the installation prefix is in your PATH of course).
 You should refer to each command's help for more info.

+> [!NOTE]
-> [!NOTE]: For a more permanent and automatic solution for managing the
+> For a more permanent and automatic solution for managing the
 > rerouter and tunnel, see [the sample systemd files in `systemd/`](systemd/).

 ## Running && testing